taskcluster/taskcluster-pulse/README.md

 Steps before running the test:

+1. Run rabbitmq.
+Either:
-1. Install rabbitmq locally:
+    * Install rabbitmq locally:
        * macOS: `brew update && brew install rabbitmq`
        * Linux: install rabbitmq from the repository of your distribution
-2. Start rabbitmq: `rabbitmq-server`.
+    * Start rabbitmq: `rabbitmq-server`.
-3. Enable management API: `rabbitmq-plugins enable rabbitmq_management`
+    * Enable management API: `rabbitmq-plugins enable rabbitmq_management` or
-4. Create a `user-config.yml`: copy over `user-config-example.yml` (it has the default user, password and port of rabbitmq filled in).
+    * Run `docker run -ti --rm -p 15672:15672 -p 5672:5672 rabbitmq:management-alpine`
+1. Copy `user-config-example.yml` to `user-config.yml` unmodified
-5. `npm install`
+1. `npm install`

 To run the test, use `npm test`.
 You can set `DEBUG=taskcluster-pulse,test` if you want to see what's going on.

+Note that you can run the tests with no `user-config.yml`, but most are skipped because they require a RabbitMQ instance.

-After each test, flush rabbitmq database with `rabbitmqctl reset`.
+After each test, flush rabbitmq database with `rabbitmqctl reset` or by stopping and re-starting the docker container..
 (The test suite adds and removes users during the test.
 Flushing the database ensures nothing is leaked between tests.)

 ## Post-Deployment Verification